ArcticSnow/TopoPyScale_Documentation/docs/3_configurationFile.md

         - Author 1 (can add contact and affiliation here)
         - Author 2
         - Author 3
-    date: Date at which the project is ran.
+    date: Date at which the project is run.
 This is metadata
     directory: /path/to/project/

     # start and end date of the timeperiod of interest